Samartha Vashishtha: Personal life

 Samartha was born in 1983 into a literary family.
 His grandfather, Prof. Khushi Ram Vashishtha (1916-2004), was a poet of repute in the Indian state of Haryana.
 In 1968, Prof. Vashishtha was bestowed with the honorary title of Rajya Kavi (State Poet of Haryana); the first of the only two poets to ever earn this honor.
 Samartha's father, Dr Jitendra Vashishtha (1953-2018), a renowned poet himself, published three volumes of poems in his lifetime, and left behind several unpublished manuscripts in the wake of his untimely death.
 Shailendra Shail, noted Hindi poet and memoirist, is Samartha's paternal uncle.

 For over a decade, Samartha worked with Adobe Systems, where he led the user-assistance content activities for Photoshop, earning the informal title of "Chief Content Wrangler" on the credits splash screen for the 19.x releases.
-After subsequent stints with Expedia Group, Atlassian, and Facebook/Meta, he is currently working at Salesforce as their Director of Content Design in APAC.
-He lives in Bengaluru.
+After subsequent stints with Expedia Group, Atlassian, and Facebook/Meta in London, he is currently working with Salesforce as their Director of Content Design for APAC.
+He currently lives in Bengaluru.

 Samartha is married and has a daughter.